ssk1991/BME595A-Deep-Learning/README.md

 ### Number of computations is quadratically increasing with kernel size
 ![alt text](https://github.com/ssk1991/BME595A-Deep-Learning/blob/master/Images/Part%20C.PNG)

-## Part D (I used another student's help in writing the code sinnce I had no idea how to code in C)
+## Part D (1280 x 720 Image) (I used another student's help in writing the code since I had no idea how to code in C)
 ### As we can see though, the C code compiles much much faster than the Python code
 ![alt text](https://github.com/ssk1991/BME595A-Deep-Learning/blob/master/Images/Part%20D.PNG)